realPJL/LorPa-TimeTrack/README.md

-A simple time tracking tool I just to keep track of my working hours.
+A simple time tracking tool I use to keep track of my working hours.